 - Major: Communication Studies

 2. The department application.Email all department materials (cover sheet; curriculum vitae; answers to question prompts regarding graduate study; writing sample) as one (1) .pdf to Angie Switon, Graduate Coordinator Assistant, at firstname.lastname@example.org.
 Ms. Switon is also available by phone at 706-542-3269.

 Five types of assistantships may be available to graduate students.

 Types of Assistance:

-- UGA Presidential Graduate Fellowships: This program provides exceptionally qualified graduate students enrolled at the University of Georgia with an annual twelve-month stipend of $24,000 with a reduced matriculation fee of just $25 per semester and the student activity fee each semester.
-The student must be fully engaged in graduate studies and may not hold any other employment.
-Students must be nominated by the Department.
+- UGA Presidential Graduate Fellowships: This program provides exceptionally qualified graduate students enrolled at the University of Georgia with an annual twelve month stipend and a reduced matriculation fee.
+Applicants are nominated by departments.
 More information can be found here.

 - Debate Program Assistantship: The department sponsors an assistantship for those qualified to work with the University's debate program.
-The debate program assistantship carries the same stipend as the departmental teaching assistantship.
-Continuance of the assistantship is dependent upon satisfactory progress toward the degree and work with the debate program.
-Please contact Dr. Edward Panetta, Director of Debate, for more information on the debate assistantship.
+Please contact Hays Watson, Director of Debate, for more information on the debate assistantship.

 - Research Assistantships: The availability and nature of research assistantships depends upon external grants that have been produced by faculty.
 The graduate coordinator will inform you of any individual faculty who may have need for funded research assistants.